WHO WE ARE

 LIVESTRONG® AT THE YMCA

 LIVESTRONG at the YMCA is a small-group exercise program that helps adult cancer survivors reclaim their health and well-being following a cancer diagnosis.
 LIVESTRONG at the YMCA creates communities among cancer survivors, helping them build supportive relationships, reduce stress and enjoy an improved quality of life.
 The only prerequisites are a cancer diagnosis, a medical provider’s approval, a commitment to attend the training sessions and a desire to get stronger.
-This program served 41 local cancer survivors in 2017.
+In 2018, 32 local cancer survivors graduated from our LIVESTRONG at the YMCA program.

 This is a research-based, arthritis-friendly exercise program led by a certified Enhance Fitness instructor.
-In 2017, over 130 seniors participated in Enhance Fitness and over 100 took part in our Active Older Adult programming.
+In 2018, 73 seniors participated in Enhance Fitness and over 100 took part in our Active Older Adult programming.

-This class incorporates exercises from an evidence-based program designed by the Boston University Center for Neurorehabilitation for people with Parkinson’s disease.
-In 2017, 25 individuals benefited from our Parkinson’s Disease program.
+This class incorporates exercises from an evidence-based program designed by the Boston University Center for Neurorehabilitation for people with Parkinson’s Disease.
+In 2018, we also included a cycle class.
+A total of 25 individuals benefited from our Parkinson’s Disease programming in 2018.

 The Y has been America’s leading swim instructor for more than 100 years, and our aquatics programs extend beyond instruction.
 We also provide recreational and specialty programs for all ages and abilities.
 Supporting our aquatic programs ensures that all families, individuals, youth and active older adults are able to achieve personal success in the water and learn a lifesaving skill.
-In 2017, 1,015 youth, adults and families participated in swim lessons, CPR and lifeguard trainings.
+In 2018, more than 1,000 youth, adults and families participated in swim lessons, CPR and lifeguard trainings.

 FOR SOCIAL RESPONSIBILITY: GIVING BACK AND PROVIDING SUPPORT TO OUR NEIGHBORS